Finally, an iPad app for Microsoft PowerPoint! Hallelujah, our calls have been answered and Office has truly gone portable.

 Learn more about using the PowerPoint app on your iPad with our free comprehensive how-to manual – “PowerPoint for iPad: A Visual Guide”.

-We’re going to ask ourselves this very basic question: does this mobile productivity app help us be productive?
+We’re going to ask ourselves this very basic question: does the PowerPoint app for the iPad help us be productive?

 As a companion to ‘regular’ PowerPoint, the best way to stay productive is to know exactly when to use PowerPoint for iPad and when to wait until you’re back at your desk.